-The IRS has approved various forms to be used in establishing IRAs.
-Form 5305 has been approved as a Traditional IRA trust agreement, which meets the requirements of Section 408(a) of the Code.
-Except as amended to conform to changes to the Internal Revenue Code enacted in the Setting Every Community Up for Retirement Enhancement ("SECURE") Act of 2019 and the SECURE 2.0 Act of 2022, ("SECURE 2.0"), the TIAA Trust Agreement for Directed Traditional and SEP Individual Retirement Accounts (Agreement) incorporates the language from this form and relies on the IRS' approval of this language in offering Traditional IRAs that meet the requirements of Code Section 408(a).
-The IRS approval goes to the form of the IRA and does not represent a determination on the qualification of the IRA in operation.
-As the IRS updates Form 5305 and Treasury Regulations and IRS guidance is issued on the SECURE Act and the SECURE 2.0 Act provisions, the Bank will administer your IRA to conform to such developments.
+The IRS has approved various forms to be used in establishing Roth IRAs.
+Form 5305-R has been approved as a Roth IRA trust agreement, which meets the requirements of section 408A(a) of the Code.
+Except as amended to conform to changes to the Code enacted in the Setting Every Community Up for Retirement Enhancement ("SECURE") Act of 2019 and the SECURE 2.0 Act of 2022, ("SECURE 2.0"), the Trust Agreement for Directed Roth Individual Retirement Accounts ("Agreement") incorporates the language from this form and relies on the IRS's approval of this language in offering Roth IRAs that meet the requirements of Code section 408A(a).
+The IRS approval goes to the form of the Roth IRA and does not represent a determination on the qualification of the Roth IRA in operation.
+As the IRS updates Form 5305-R and Treasury Regulations and IRS guidance is issued on the SECURE Act and the SECURE 2.0 Act provisions, the Bank will administer your IRA to conform to such developments.

-An IRA will be established upon your execution of the TIAA Individual Retirement Account Adoption Agreement.

-You will need to designate in the Adoption Agreement if you are establishing a Traditional IRA or a SEP IRA.
-The Bank reserves the right to amend the IRA Agreement as necessary to maintain the tax-qualified status of your IRA and as described in the Agreement.
+A Roth IRA will be established upon your execution of the TIAA Roth Individual Retirement Account Adoption Agreement.
+The Bank reserves the right to amend the Roth IRA Agreement as necessary to maintain the tax-qualified status of your Roth IRA and as described in the Agreement.